 A kickoff to the holiday shopping season, Downtown Chico gets things going with the Chico Harvest Sidewalk Sale on October 8, 2022, with merchants showcasing their businesses and goods with specials and sales all weekend.
 Participating downtown restaurants will offer fall-themed menu items and signature dishes, and Downtown Chico will adopt a distinctly fall vibe as storefronts and the town decorate appropriately with hay bales, scarecrows and pumpkins.

 The Patrick Ranch Museum is one of Durham’s most- and best-used agricultural event centers, and it will host AutumnFest three weekends October, starting this weekend with the opening of its pumpkin patch—but that’s far from the end of it.

 Hay rides, pony cart rides, Glenwood Farm House Tours and, of course, pumpkin patch activities are tailor-made for the whole family, with other special children’s activities and interactive learning opportunities at the ranch.
 Local gifts are available in the gift shop, and the Midway Cafe will provide refreshments for those looking to make an extended day of their visits.

 Wholesome Halloween?
 Sold!
-Designed to be a safe adventure for children 12 and under, the setup couldn’t be simpler: Supervised children in costumes cruise downtown Chico going door to door trick-or-treating, and nearly 100 businesses hand out treats on Oct.
-31!
+Designed to be a safe adventure for children 12 and under, the setup for Treat Street couldn’t be simpler: Supervised children in costumes cruise Downtown Chico going door to door trick-or-treating, and businesses hand out treats for Halloween!